-1) Hourly Conversion for Part-time or Alternately Scheduled Employees: For employees who work part-time or a schedule other than an 8/40, the number of FML hours for which the employee is eligible shall be adjusted in accordance with their normal weekly work schedule.
-An employee whose schedule varies from week to week is eligible for a pro-rated amount of FML based on their hours worked over the twelve (12) months immediately preceding the leave.
+- 1) Hourly Conversion for Part-time or Alternately Scheduled Employees: For employees who work part-time or a schedule other than an 8/40, the number of FML hours for which the employee is eligible shall be adjusted in accordance with her/his normal weekly work schedule.
+An employee whose schedule varies from week to week is eligible for a prorated amount of FML based on her/his hours worked over the twelve (12) months immediately preceding the leave. - 2) Any leave taken by an eligible employee that qualifies as FML (including leave for a Work-Incurred Injury or Illness under Article 45) will be designated as such by the University and will be counted against the employee's leave entitlement whether the leave is paid or unpaid.
+Such deductions will be made in increments that correspond to the amount of leave time actually taken by the employee (which could be weeks, days, hours, and/or partial hours).

-- Any leave taken by an eligible employee that qualifies as FML (including leave for a Work-Incurred Injury or Illness under Article 45) will be designated as such by the University and will be counted against the employee's leave entitlement whether the leave is paid or unpaid.
-Such deductions will be made in increments that correspond to the amount of leave time actually taken by the employee (which could be weeks, days, hours, and/or partial hours). - 3) If the employee has exhausted their entitlement to FML Leave, they may apply for additional leave pursuant to this Article.
+3) If the employee has exhausted her/his entitlement to FML Leave, s/he may apply for additional leave pursuant to this Article.